abhishek-kumar-code/Redfish_Public/Specification.md

 ### HTTP methods

 The following table describes the mapping of HTTP methods to the operations which are supported by Redfish.
 The "required" column specifies whether the method is supported by a Redfish interface.

 * If the value is "yes", then the HTTP method shall be supported.
 * If the value is "no", the value may be supported.

-For HTTP methods not supported by the Redfish Service or not listed in the table, a [405](#status-405) response shall be returned by the Redfish Service.
+For HTTP methods not supported by the Redfish Service or not listed in the table, an HTTP [405](#status-405) status code shall be returned by the Redfish Service.

 | HTTP&nbsp;method | Interface&nbsp;semantic                      | Required |
 | ---              | ---                                          | ---      |